Gadgetgeek2000/Plex-Recorded-Video-Converter/README.md

 This project uses Handbrake and the Handbrake CLI command line interface.
 Edit the VBS source and set the paths where the script will find your files.

+I set this script to run as a scheduled task on a few computers around the house and keep the video conversion work away from the Plex server.
+Schedule the task when the computers are on but not used.
+Conversion can eat up all the CPU of the server.
+Handbrake does have an NVIDIA GPU option that makes quick work of video conversion.
+I haven't tried that yet with this setup.

 Folder to search for recorded shows:
 CONST SOURCE_MEDIA_FOLDER = "\\homepvr\d$\Plex Recorded TV\"